Advertisement

 And having toned muscles is not just beneficial when you want to lift a sack of potatoes — muscles have other functions.
 Muscles burn calories when they’re at rest.
 Muscles burn nearly 10 times as many calories when they’re at rest than fat, so having good muscle tone can help keep your weight in control.

-Not maintaining your muscle mass is a double whammy, as typically when muscle mass is lost as people age, it is then replaced with fat.
-Extra fat tissue can make your body resistant to the action of insulin, allowing excess sugar and insulin to build up in the bloodstream.
+Not maintaining your muscle mass is a double whammy, as typically when people lose muscle mass as they age, they put on fat due to having a lower metabolic rate and eating more calories than they burn off.
+Extra fat tissue can make your body resistant to the action of insulin, causing your levels of sugar and insulin to increase in the bloodstream.
+This is unhealthy and a sign that a person is heading for type 2 diabetes.

 Strength training by doing exercises that use resistance, e.g. from your body weight, free weights or gym weight machines, can strengthen your muscles and so help in the functions mentioned above.
 Strength training can also give modest improvements in reducing high cholesterol and blood pressure.